CNES/Pandora/docs/source/userguide/sequencing.rst

 .. _right_map_example:

-SSD measurement ,filtered disparity map and compute right map
+SSD measurement, filtered disparity map and compute right map
 ##############################################################

 The same configuration as the previous example but right disparity map is also computed.